Sayreville, New Jersey: Education

-Jesse Selover Preschool offers a half-day program for children ages 3 to 5 years with mild to moderate disabilities, and a full-day program for children of the same age with moderate disabilities who require a greater degree of time and attention.

-Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Vocational and Technical Schools, a county-wide vocational school district that offers full-time career and technical education at Middlesex County Academy in Edison, the Academy for Allied Health and Biomedical Sciences in Woodbridge Township and at its East Brunswick, Perth Amboy and Piscataway technical high schools, with no tuition charged to students for attendance.
+Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.

-Our Lady of the Victories School (opened in 1890) and St. Stanislaus Kostka School (opened in 1915) are Pre-K–8 Catholic schools that operate under the supervision of the Roman Catholic Diocese of Metuchen.
+St. Stanislaus Kostka School, which opened in 1915 on land donated by the Sayre and Fisher Brick Company, is a PreK–8 Catholic school that operates under the supervision of the Roman Catholic Diocese of Metuchen.
+Our Lady of the Victories School, which had opened in 1889, closed at the end of the 2021–22 school year in the face of rising deficits and a decade-long decline in enrollment.

 Redevelopment

 Although the borough remains an industrial community, the addition of many technology companies and a growing residential population has changed the landscape of this central New Jersey town.

-Randy Corman, Executive Director of the Sayreville Economic and Redevelopment Agency (SERA), has been heading up the development of the parcel of land commonly referred to as the National Lead Site / Amboy Cinemas lot since about 2000.
+Randy Corman, Executive Director of the Sayreville Economic and Redevelopment Agency, has been heading up the development of the parcel of land commonly referred to as the National Lead Site / Amboy Cinemas lot since about 2000.
 This new development would clear woods, trees, and wetlands and install an entire city complete with commercial, industrial, residential, and recreational facilities, all near the Middlesex County Utilities Authority (Sewerage Authority) and the Middlesex County Fire Academy.
 There has also been much litigation as to the makeup of the members and public opinion about this project has never been put to a ballot.
-In addition, closed-door meetings have been accused of going against the Sunshine Open Meeting Act.
+In addition, it has been claimed that closed-door meetings have been held in violation of the state's Open Public Meetings Act.

 The master plan of the area was finalized in 2012, with plans to create a mixed-use development which includes a shopping center, luxury mall, apartments, town homes, offices, and multiple marinas.
 Phase 1 of the plan has begun construction as of 2013.
 Plans include a luxury mall with 1200000 sqft of space, 620000 sqft of luxury shopping, entertainment, restaurants and groceries, a 200000 sqft Bass Pro Shops, a 700000 sqft regional power center, 1,400 apartments and 600 homes, along with waterfront dining, hotels and office space.